polimediaupv/paella/doc/adopter_doc/build_paella.md

-# Build and install from source
+# Build Paella from source
 ## Dependencies

 In addition to Node.js and Bower, Paella Player uses [Gulp](http://gulp.com/) as a task runner and build system.
 You can use npm to install Gulp in your system: